 No sales will be made in person at the licensed premises and members of the public will not be permitted to attend the premises to place or collect their orders.
-Liquor will be stored in a storeroom at Byron Bay.
+Liquor will be stored away from the licensed premises address.